Integration of Services

 Integration should occur during antenatal care, whether in a facility consultation or during a home visit by a trained community health worker.
 It should occur at the time of birth, prior to discharge from the maternity.
 And it can occur during postnatal contacts — at a facility or in the community — including during contacts for child immunization or growth monitoring.

 MCSP’s reproductive health, nutrition and immunization activities were designed to work together to:

 - Generate evidence on the impact of integration on both immunization and FP outcomes; and

 - Better understand the conditions when integration offers win-win advantages and when integration should be avoided.

 In any country, an integrated service delivery approach should be developed in close collaboration with child health, nutrition and immunization stakeholders.
-MCSP draws lessons from patient tracking efforts that link across health services and allow for improved continuity of care and follow up of postpartum women and babies.
-Opportunities to record and track reproductive intentions over time and offer timely reminders of when to start an FP method are components of several MCSP implementation research studies.
+MCSP drew lessons from patient tracking efforts that link across health services and allow for improved continuity of care and follow up of postpartum women and babies.
+Opportunities to record and track reproductive intentions over time and offer timely reminders of when to start an FP method were components of several MCSP implementation research studies.

-Working across nutrition and FP, MCSP continues to explore new strategies for improving the understanding of return to fecundity, increasing timely uptake of modern FP methods after childbirth, and promoting optimal maternal, infant and young child nutrition (MIYCN) practices.
+Working across nutrition and FP, MCSP continued to explore new strategies for improving the understanding of return to fecundity, increasing timely uptake of modern FP methods after childbirth, and promoting optimal maternal, infant and young child nutrition (MIYCN) practices.